 If you list your products as available for shipping to France, eBay will automatically list that item on eBay France.
 The auctions site also offers a number of free translation tools, via its app store, to help sellers localize listings for non-English marketplaces.

-eBay remains a dominant player in the French eCommerce market, with 8.5 million visitors every month.
-However, it does have a worthy France-based competitor in PriceMinister.
+eBay remains a dominant player in the French eCommerce market, with a significant number of visitors every month and claims to have 5 million active buyers.
+However, it does have worthy France-based competitors in the online marketplace space.

 Rakuten (previously known as Priceminister)

-Rakuten, previously known as Priceminister is one France’s most popular eCommerce websites.
+Rakuten, previously known as Priceminister, is one of France’s most popular eCommerce websites.

 The website boasts 17 million members in France.
 France makes up one third of its online visitors, and it processes between 30,000 and 50,000 transactions per day.

-The level of seller competition is similar to Cdiscount, with 5,000 professional sellers active on the website.
-It also has a 50/50 gender split from its online visitors, with the average age at 26-50 years old, according to Lengow.
+The level of seller competition is similar to Cdiscount, with thousands of professional sellers active on the website.
+It also has a 50/50 gender split from its online visitors, with the average age at 26-50 years old, making it a valuable French marketplace option for reaching diverse customer segments.

 Rakuten is seen as eBay France’s biggest competitor, and it shares some traits with the global auction site, like allowing you to customize your storefront.

 This is why you need good quality eCommerce helpdesk software to simplify the task for you.
-With eDesk, you can successfully manage customer service from Amazon or eBay, as well as Cdiscount, Fnac, Allegro, Shopify, Prestashop and more – in one simple inbox.
+With eDesk, you can successfully manage customer service from Amazon or eBay, as well as Cdiscount, Fnac, Leroy Merlin (popular in France), Shopify, Prestashop and more – in one simple inbox.

 If you’re worried about the language barrier, eDesk has you covered in that regard as well.
-You can expect a lot of incoming questions from your new French customers, but with build in auto-translate features you’ll be able to understand and respond in their native language without reaching for your French textbooks!
+You can expect a lot of incoming questions from your new French customers, but with built-in auto-translate features, you’ll be able to understand and respond in their native language without reaching for your French textbooks!